raghalink/Retail_Analytics_Engineering_Pipeline/README.md

 # 📦 InstaCart Retail Analytics Engineering Pipeline

-**PostgreSQL-centric analytics warehouse with SQL semantic layer and Power BI DirectQuery (3M+ rows), plus dbt modeling for transformation documentation and lineage.**
+**PostgreSQL-centric retail analytics pipeline with a SQL semantic layer and live Power BI dashboards (3M+ rows), complementary by dbt for modeling, documentation, and lineage.**

 ---

 ## 🚀 Project Objective

-To design and deliver a production-style retail analytics warehouse in PostgreSQL, implementing transformation logic as optimized SQL views and materialized views, and serving live Power BI dashboards via DirectQuery.
+Design and deliver a production-style retail analytics warehouse using PostgreSQL as the primary transformation and semantic layer.
+Core business logic and KPIs are implemented as optimized SQL views and materialized views, and served to Power BI via DirectQuery for live, high-volume analysis.
-After validating and optimizing SQL logic at the database layer, dbt was introduced to replicate and document selected transformations, demonstrate staging → intermediate → mart modeling patterns, and generate lineage documentation.
+After validating correctness and performance at the database layer,dbt was introduced to replicate and document selected transformations, demonstrating staging -> intermediate -> mart modeling patterns, and generate lineage documentation without replacing the underlying SQL semantic layer.

-> Note: The primary BI layer consumes PostgreSQL views (including materialized views wrapped as views). dbt models were built to learn and showcase analytics-engineering workflows, not to replace the SQL semantic layer.

 ---

 ## 📈 Business Focus & Decision Support

-This project was designed to simulate how cross-functional business teams consume analytics in practice.
+This project is designed to simulate how cross-functional business teams consume analytics in practice, with an emphasis on clarity, trust, and decision usability rather than tool-centric outputs.

 Key focus areas:
 - Translating business questions into clear, decision-oriented KPIs